delprzemo/react-cheatsheet/README.md

 Useful libs:

 `npm install --save-dev jest`  to run tests

-`npm install --save-dev @testing-library/react` Set of functions that may be useful for tests
+`npm install --save-dev @testing-library/react` set of functions that may be useful for tests in React

 Sample tests: